wurthless-elektroniks/modern-loadfare/cbb/readme.md

 CB is the second stage bootloader on retail Xbox 360 systems.
 CB_B on split CB systems is functionally the same as the CB on single CB systems.

-This is brief documentation as to how it works, based on how 5772 works.
+This is brief documentation as to how it works, based on numerous disassemblies.
 POST codes are listed in order of which they appear (I hope).

 ## List of CBs